Learning Quest 529 Plan Details

 - Tax Benefits — Earnings grow tax-deferred and qualified withdrawals are tax free, which means more money in your pocket.
 Other benefits include state tax advantages, federal gift and estate planning benefits.
 It’s the smart way to save!
 The availability of tax or other state benefits (such as financial aid, scholarship funds and protection from creditors) may be conditioned on meeting certain requirements, such as residency, purpose for or timing of distributions, or other factors.

 - Plan Flexibility — Funds may be used at accredited higher education institutions anywhere in the United States such as 2- or 4-year college, vocational school or technical college, and graduate school.
 Funds may also be used at any K-12 education institutions.
 Your child does NOT need to attend college in your home state.

 - Control — You're in the driver's seat.
 You choose how and when to contribute.
 You also choose the 529 investment option that works best for you and your family depending on your comfort level and goals.

-- Easy to Start and Manage — All you need is $25 and 15 minutes to open an account.
-Our simple and straight-forward enrollment process allows you to easily setup and manage your account online.
+- Easy to Start and Manage — All you need is a few minutes to open an account.

 1 The Role of Savings and Wealth in Reducing "Wilt" between Expectations and College Attendance.
 William Elliott III and Sondra Beverly, Center for Social Development, 2010.